 PaperCut Connector for Microsoft Universal Print

-The PaperCut connector component enables PaperCut MF or NG to manage Universal Print jobs.
-It’s a complete replacement for the official Microsoft Universal Print Connector.
+The PaperCut connector component enables PaperCut MF or NG to manage Universal Print jobs and add the functionality of PaperCut to Universal Print environments.
+It also:

 - Registers your local Windows print queues with Universal Print

 - Pulls down print jobs from Universal Print, and sends them to your local queues

 - Monitors printer and job status and reports this back to Universal Print

 It’s a complete replacement for the default Microsoft connector.
 This means no additional software applications or network hardware components are needed to use PaperCut with Universal Print.

 This page covers the installation and setup process for using PaperCut MF or NG with Universal Print.